 - the information considered by the committee was not sufficient to justify the decision of the committee

-- An Appeals Committee will be appointed by the Dean of the Texas A&M Rangel College of Pharmacy to review the student’s written petition.
-If the committee judges that there is a basis for appeal, it will hear the student and such other persons whom the student designates, may talk with the initial evaluation committee, may seek such other expertise as appears reasonable in arriving at a decision, and will make a recommendation to the Dean.
+- An appeals committee will be appointed by the dean of the Rangel College of Pharmacy to review the student’s written petition.
+If the committee judges that there is a basis for appeal, it will hear the student and such other persons whom the student designates, may talk with the initial evaluation committee, may seek such other expertise as appears reasonable in arriving at a decision, and will make a recommendation to the dean.

-- At the appeals hearing, the student may choose to be accompanied by legal counsel, in which case the Texas A&M Health Science Center counsel will accompany the Assistant Dean for Student Affairs.
-In the event the student chooses to be accompanied by legal counsel, s/he must notify the Assistant Dean for Student Affairs at least ten (10) days in advance of the hearing.
+- At the appeals hearing, the student may choose to be accompanied by legal counsel, in which case the Texas A&M University Health Science Center counsel will accompany the assistant dean for student affairs.
+In the event the student chooses to be accompanied by legal counsel, s/he must notify the assistant dean for student affairs at least 10 days in advance of the hearing.
 The attorneys will act in an advisory capacity only and may not address the committee.

-- If the accommodations requested cannot be met in a reasonable manner, then the student will be withdrawn from the Texas A&M Rangel College of Pharmacy on the basis that the student cannot meet the standards for completion of the pharmacy curriculum.
-The Assistant Dean for Student Affairs will notify the student verbally and in writing of such a decision.
+- If the accommodations requested cannot be met in a reasonable manner, then the student will be withdrawn from the Rangel College of Pharmacy on the basis that the student cannot meet the standards for completion of the pharmacy curriculum.
+The assistant dean for student affairs will notify the student verbally and in writing of such a decision.

-- As before, if the student disagrees with the decision of the committee, s/he may appeal in writing to the Dean of the Texas A&M Rangel College of Pharmacy.
-The same basis and procedures described in above operative steps 8 - 11, inclusive will be followed.
+- As before, if the student disagrees with the decision of the committee, s/he may appeal in writing to the dean of the Rangel College of Pharmacy.
+The same basis and procedures described in above operative steps 8-11, inclusive will be followed.